Neko-23/scRNA_Compression/README.md

 ## Running our Compression Pipeline
 1. Retrieve cluster labels by running k-means or our neural.ipynb notebook.
-2. Set the sample dataset number and path that you wish to store the output in
+2. Set the sample dataset number and path that you wish to store the output in compressoin_pipeline.ipynb
-3. Run
+3. Run the compression_pipeline.ipynb notebook